A geometric Elliott invariant and noncommutative rigidity of mapping tori: Preliminaries

 Suppose $\alpha$ is a free and minimal left action of $G=\Z^d$ on the compact metrizable space $X$.
 Let $Y_\alpha=X\times_{\Z^d}\R^d$ denote the quotient by the equivalence relation

 The space $Y_\alpha$ is commonly known as the \emph{mapping torus} for the action $\alpha$, being a fibre bundle

-over the standard torus. \begin{rema} It is useful to keep in mind the case $X=S^1$, with $G=\Z$ acting by a rotation; in that case, the mapping torus is topologically the $2$-torus and can also be thought of as a cylinder $S^1\times[0,1]$, with ends identified by a twist. \end{rema}
+over the standard torus. \begin{rema} In the case that $d=1$, the action of $\Z$ on $X$ is generated by a single homeomorphism $\alpha\colon X\to X$, so the situation reduces to the classical mapping torus from topology.
+It is useful to keep in mind the case of $X=S^1$, with $\Z$ acting by a rotation; in that case, the mapping torus is topologically the $2$-torus and can also be thought of as a cylinder $S^1\times[0,1]$, with ends identified by a twist. \end{rema}

 The mapping torus can also be thought of as a suspension of the action $\alpha$.
 Indeed, there is a flow on $Y_\alpha$ defined by the left $\R^d$-action

 From the data $(X,\alpha)$, we may construct the transformation groupoids